Gomezrbz/Data-Science/2 Query Data with Transact-SQL/Laboratories/Lab4_Course_Answer.md

 WHERE ca.AddressType = 'Shipping'
 ORDER BY c.CompanyName;

-5-Write a query that returns the company name of each company that appears in a table of customers with a 'Main Office' address, and also in a table of customers with a 'Shipping' address.
+5- Write a query that returns the company name of each company that appears in a table of customers with a 'Main Office' address, and also in a table of customers with a 'Shipping' address.
 Make sure to use the aliases provided, and default column names elsewhere.
 Answer:

 SELECT c.CompanyName